 In case you missed it: Organic Soybean Farming, Production Process

-When the circumstances of the seedbed are favourable, the ideal planting depth is between 1 and 11⁄2 inches.
+When the circumstances of the seedbed are favorable, the ideal planting depth is between 1 and 11⁄2 inches.
 Planting crops later in the season when circumstances are dry necessitates planting them deeper so that the seeds can come into touch with moisture.
 When planting early, lay seeds a little lower in the ground to cut down on the amount of time before they emerge.

 The crusting of the soil leads to poor standing.
 Deep seed planting aggravates it, resulting in increased disease pressure from soilborne pathogens.
 The deeper the seed is put, the more severe the problem.

 Lime and fertilizer needs can both be determined using the results of a soil test.
 Because of their symbiotic association with Bradyrhizobium bacteria, soybeans do not need extra nitrogen fertilizer if they are properly treated for phosphate and sulphur and if their pH is appropriate.
 This is because soybeans are capable of fixing nitrogen on their own.
 Band-applied fertilizer must be two inches to the side and two inches below the seed.

 It is essential that the soybean seed does not come into touch with any fertilizer.
 It is not recommended that diammonium phosphates or urea be used in the fertilizer band.
 Also, during the planting process, you should not apply more than 40 pounds of potassium in the fertilizer band.
 If there are alternative crops, like corn or grass hay fields, that can benefit from the nitrogen; then soybean fields are not the greatest choice for optimizing the value of manure nutrients.
 Instead, maize or grass hayfields are the best options.